Constrained RIS Phase Profile Optimization and Time Sharing for Near-field Localization: Conclusions

 \section{Conclusions}

 In this paper, we have described a reflective \ac{RIS} phase profile design minimizing the PEB of \ac{NLoS} localization over downlink \ac{SISO} narrowband transmissions, while considering a generic near-field formalism for the \ac{RIS} response.
 On this occasion, we have shown that the theoretical optimal solution would involve the combination of four weighted beams at the \ac{RIS}, whose practical performance in terms of achievable PEB has been evaluated while considering more realistic unit-modulus beams.
 Finally, for the sake of implementability, we have also introduced a time sharing scheme, assuming the application of each feasible beam sequentially, with very limited performance degradation whenever the overall number of transmissions is sufficiently large.
-Future work will consider the evaluation of practical point estimators and tracking algorithms that use the proposed RIS phase profiles, as well as the extension to multi-user and multi-RIS contexts.
+Future work will consider the evaluation of practical point estimators and tracking algorithms that use the proposed RIS phase profiles, the approximation of the required sequential beams under real reflective RIS hardware characterization \cite{rahal2022beam}, as well as the extension to multi-user and multi-RIS contexts.